Defence of the Reich: Luftwaffe training

 The attacks were having a devastating effect on German fighter units.
 More and more Staffeln and Gruppen were pulled off the front line on the Eastern Front to reinforce the Reich.
 Göring ordered that more effort be made to train pilots more thoroughly and quickly whilst expanding the Jagdflieger force.
 He ordered bomber pilots to be converted to fighter pilots.
 This failed.
 Pilot training was shortened to meet the need for pilots.
 In 1944, the pilot programme had shrunk to eight months and 111 flying hours; just 20 hours on the Fw 190 and Bf 109.
 This was less than half of what the German cadets could receive in 1942.

 German fighter pilot schools relied on fuel.
 They required 60000–80000 ST per month.
 With this achieved, they claimed to be able to train 1,200 fighter, 250 ground-attack, 40 bomber, 75 jet-bomber, 64 recce and 40 night fighter pilots a month.
 The schools demands were never met.
 Just 13500 ST were delivered in July 1944, 13400 ST in August and 6300 ST in September.
 There were plenty of cadets joining, but the primary schools had to be shut down in favour of running the advanced flight schools.
 The influx of bomber pilots helped keep output high but it was not to last.
 By the autumn, the Luftwaffe was seeking anyone who already had basic experience in flying, so they could bypass the primary stages of flight school.
 One Luftwaffe pilot wrote that "Each time I close the canopy before take-off, I feel that I am closing the lid of my own coffin."

 In pre-war establishments, and up until 1942 the German training programs had proven better in terms of training time given to pilots than the Allies.
-However, German training time reduced through the war, while Allied training improved.
+However, German training time reduced through the war, while Allied training time before entering combat increased.
 The decrease in skill and training was caused by the attrition rates of pilots and skilled aircrew.
 This was perhaps the most important aspect in the decline of the Luftwaffe as an effective fighting force.
 The rise in attrition caused a steady decline in skills and experience forced the Germans to curtail training programs to fill empty cockpits.
-Owing to this, new pilots with less skill than their predecessors were lost at a faster rate.
+Owing to this, new pilots with less skill than their predecessors were lost.
 The increasing losses, in turn, forced the training establishments to produce pilots even more rapidly.
 Once this cycle began, it was difficult to escape.
 One of the key indicators in the decline of German fighter pilot skill after 1940 air battles was the rise of losses owing to non-combat causes.
 By the first half of 1943 losses sustained in accidents were as many as losses in combat.